Zenitugo/Zenitugo/README.md

-I'm a student of Front-End Engineering, Cloud Engineering.
+I'm a student of Software Engineering at AltSchool Africa.
 I also just started to use my gift in teaching to start a hobby in Technical Writing.
 Check out my work here https://dev.to/dhebbythenerd

 Here's a quick summary about me: